alyulina/spoon-billed-sandpiper/dynamics/fedya's/README.md

 - [ ] add all the notebooks used to analyze output data / only the final version?
 - [ ] add mathematica code used to make plots / only the final version?
 - [ ] add python code used to make plots / only the final version?
-- [ ] add forks / folders for trying different things or store only the very final results
 - [ ] update .cpp scripts